xlladdins/xll/README.md

 `OPER` inherits from [`XLOPER`](https://github.com/xlladdins/xll/blob/master/xll/XLCALL.H#L118) and `OPER12` inherits from [`XLOPER12`](https://github.com/xlladdins/xll/blob/master/xll/XLCALL.H#L180).
 This permits an`OPERX` to be used anywhere a `XLOPERX` is required.
-The Excel structs know nothing about memory management so the `OPERX` constructors make a copy of the data from a `XLOPERX`.
+The Excel structs know nothing about memory management so the `OPER` constructors make a copy of the data from a `XLOPERX`.

 It is permissable to have multis that contain other multis and can be nested to any depth.